The House of the Rising Sun: Traditional English

 There you'll find two old whores and my old woman is one.

 The recording Lomax made of Harry Cox is available online.
 (Cox provides the alternative opening verse with the "Rising Sun" line at 1:40 in the recording.)
 It is considered extremely unlikely that Cox was aware of the American song.
-It is also lent credence by the fact that there was a pub in Lowestoft called The Rising Sun and by the fact that the town is the most easterly settlement in the U.K. (hence "rising sun").
+It is also lent credence by the fact that there was a pub in Lowestoft called The Rising Sun and by the fact that the town is the most easterly settlement in the UK (hence "rising sun").
 Doubt has been expressed as to whether Cox's song has any connection to later versions.

 France

 Folklorist Vance Randolph proposed an alternative origin related to France, in which the "rising sun" might refer to the sunburst insignia dating to the time of Louis XIV, which was brought to North America by French immigrants.

 Earliest American versions

 "House of the Rising Sun" was said to have been known by American miners in 1905.
 The oldest published version of the lyrics is that printed by Robert Winslow Gordon in 1925, in a column titled "Old Songs That Men Have Sung" in Adventure magazine.
 The lyrics of that version begin: